garrandall/popular-music-data/tracks/so-fresh-so-clean-outkast.md

-(And we are...) the coolest motherfuckers on the planet (In my mind...) the sky is falling ain't no need to panic (But Oh oh.....)
-I got a stick and want yo automatic (Oh oh oh...)
+(And we are...) the coolest motherfuckers on the planet (In my mind...) the sky is falling ain't no need to panic (But Oh oh...)
+I got a stick and want yo automatic
+(Oh oh oh...)
 Compatible created in the attic